merenlab/anvio.org/vocabulary/index.md

 SNVs are characterized by (1) the position in the reference sequence where the difference occurs, and (2) a frequency vector that quantifies the frequency of nucleotide identities that mapped onto that position.
 See [this page](http://merenlab.org/2015/07/20/analyzing-variability/#single-nucleotide-variants) for a lengthier discussion of SNVs.
 Also see the definition of single-codon variant and single-amino acid variant.

-{:data-tags="<SCGs>,<SCG>"}
+{:data-tags="single-copy core genes,single-copy-core-gene,<SCGs>,<SCG>"}
-### Single-copy core genes (SCGs)
+### Single-copy core gene (SCG)

-Genes that are found in the vast majority of genomes and yet occur only once within a single genome.
-Single-copy core genes that are orthologous play a central role in phylogeneitcs, phylogenomics, as well as estimating genome completion and redundancy.
+A gene that is found in the vast majority of genomes and yet occurs only once within a single genome.

+Single-copy core genes play a central role in phylogeneitcs, phylogenomics, as well as estimating genome completion and redundancy.

+Commonly used SCGs can be identified across a set of genomes through sequence homology searches (via hidden Markov models, BLAST, or other means).
+For relatively closely related genomes, SCGs can also be identified de novo through pangenomics.

+The number of SCGs will decrease with decreasing resolutions of taxonomy.
+For instance, the number of SCGs across a set of genomes that belong to the same phylum will typically be much smaller than the number of SCGs across a set of genomes that belong to a same genus within that phylum, and so on.
+At the domain level there exists a small set of ribosomal proteins that are both core and single-copy across a very large number of genomes that span eukarya, archaea, and bacteria and lead to [comprehensive analyses](https://www.nature.com/articles/nmicrobiol201648) of the tree of life through phylogenomics.

 {:data-tags="completion,completeness"}
 ### Completion